 On-campus coursework, two sessions in June (1–2 weeks each session)

-- Year I: First two weeks in June
+- Year one: First two weeks in June

-- 10 to 15 hours of online coursework per week, plus Reflective Practice related to student’s professional experience
+- 10 to 15 hours of online coursework per week, plus reflective practice related to your professional experience

 - Final paper and presentation on campus